PaulieScanlon/gatsby-plugin-prop-shop/README.md

 # gatsby-plugin-prop-shop

-With `gatsby-plugin-prop-shop` you can get an holistic view of all defined PropTypes in your project.
+With **gatsby-plugin-prop-shop** you can get an holistic view of all defined PropTypes in your project.

+Oh, and there must be at least one `.js` file in your project containing `propTypes`

 ## 👁️ Preview